Frazzled from failover? Network configuration confounding you? Tired of TCO considerations? You may be longing

 Additionally, Davis, Calif.-based New Breed has created a number of children's "Tux" games for Linux, including "Tux Math," "TuxPaint" and "Super Tux."

-Another New Breed Linux game, "Agendaroids," lets you pilot
+Another New Breed Linux game, "Agendaroids," lets you pilot a spacecraft through a field of asteroids while attempting to shoot them to smithereens.
+Sound familiar?

 Even if you simply can't enjoy a video game without modern high-resolution graphics and digital sound (along with copious amounts of violence), you can reminisce about your childhood via the Miami Vice-like world of Grand Theft Auto Vice City on the PlayStation 2.